archangelstv/Michael/index.md

  The Belicamp-The Belicamp-The Belicamp

 I smell death
-And so it is for this ,and of yours
 This sign is given
-For it is for this land
+For it is so, for this land
 So it is for this world
 The pieces are placed together
 For the prophecy to begin